The 2022 corporate annual general meeting season has begun, and that means it's time to vote your proxy ballots. So why is this important?

 Resolutions that make it onto corporate proxy ballots then go on to a vote of all shareholders at corporate annual general meetings (AGMs), which generally occur each year in the spring.
 Votes in favor of shareholder resolutions in the double digits are very successful in focusing management and investor attention on ESG issues.

-The proxy exempt solicitations and proxy memos on this page are written by members of our coalition and lay out the arguments for why you should vote in favor of their proposals.
+The following proxy exempt solicitations and proxy memos are written by members of our coalition and lay out the arguments for why you should vote in favor of their proposals.